Mindful Eating: How to Build a Healthy Relationship with Food

 Is it sweet, savory, or crisp?
 Let the experience linger.

-This sensory focus activates the parasympathetic nervous system, aiding digestion and enhancing satisfaction (1).
+This sensory focus activates relaxation responses, aiding digestion and increasing meal satisfaction.

 “Hands holding a colorful ceramic bowl of fresh salad with a fork.”